netrisai/docs/network-policies.rst

 IPv4 Prefix
 ^^^^^^^^^^^
-| Rules defined one per line.
+| The rules are defined one per line.
 | Each line in IPv4 prefix list field consists of three parts:

 * Action - Possible values are: permit or deny (mandatory).
 * IP Prefix - Any valid IPv4 prefix (mandatory).